 Beginning with the Class of 2019, the Maine DOE will award the Seal of Biliteracy to any student who meets the benchmarks listed above.
 District administration along with World Language and ESL teachers will be responsible for ensuring that eligible students take the necessary tests.
 Districts can submit all student applications and supporting materials to the Maine DOE by May 15.
 Students may also submit student applications and supporting materials independently.

 The World Language Specialist at the Maine DOE will review all applications and test scores.
-If the student meets the requirements, Maine DOE will send schools: a Seal to be affixed to the diploma, a letter to include the Seal of Biliteracy on the student's transcript, and a certificate to be presented at graduation.
-Schools will also have the option of purchasing a sash/ribbon that the student can wear for the graduation ceremony.
+If the student meets the requirements, Maine DOE will send schools: a Seal to be affixed to the diploma, a letter to include the Seal of Biliteracy on the students transcript, and a certificate to be presented at graduation.
+Schools will also have the option of purchasing a sash or ribbon that the student can wear for the graduation ceremony.

-When possible, a representative from the Maine DOE will attend award ceremonies to present the seal.
+When possible, a representative from the Maine DOE will be available to attend award ceremonies to present the Seal if the SAU requests.

 All applications must be postmarked by May 15th, or filed electronically by May 15th at 11:59 pm, of the student's senior year.

 You can find a recording of a webinar here.
 During this webinar a brief overview was given and questions answered by the Department of Education and Carlos Gomez and Annemarie Orth of Portland Public Schools.
 Portland Public Schools, who has already gone through the process of testing students for the Seal of Biliteracy, has generously shared some of their resources here.

 While each test may choose to report scores differently, the scores listed under the minimum evidence required all align to Intermediate–Mid Proficiency on the ACTFL Proficiency Scale.
 A description of the Intermediate–Mid proficiency level is located here ACTFL also provides information for how Intermediate Mid Proficiency connects to the workplace